dminear/ayso55.org/coachpage.md

 ## Coaches Corner

+### College View Light Schedule

+The [Light Schedule](docs/Fall2014/2014_Light_Schedule_092614.pdf) is now available.
+It lists the times that teams have signed up to practice in the lights at College View.

 ### Lineup Card

 You can grab the Region 55 [Lineup Card](http://www.ayso55.org/coach/Region_55_Lineup_Card.pdf)  for your games.
 You can enter your team information and print out copies.